tkn-tub/ns3-gym/src/internet/doc/tcp.rst

           }
       }

-After saying that, we can start to follow the TCP connection:
+Next, we can start to follow the TCP connection:

 #.
 At time 0.0 s the connection is opened sender side, with a SYN packet sent from
    SENDER to RECEIVER